 When is the right time to refinance?

-If you plan to refinance your mortgage, assessing your financial capacity and factor in interest rates are the first steps to consider.
+If you plan to refinance your mortgage, assessing your financial capacity and factoring in interest rates are the first steps to consider.

-It’s always a good idea to consult with an experienced mortgage broker to help you work the best time to refinance.
+It’s always a good idea to consult with an experienced mortgage broker to help you work out the best time to refinance.
 In addition to this, they are exposed to a wider panel of lenders and can also ensure that the new home loan product that you refinance to will suit your long-term financial capacity, as well as your property goals.

 It’s also worth noting that refinancing your mortgage can be a valuable tool for bringing your debt under control.
-Learning the basics of home refinancing and how it contributes to your goals will help you decide which mortgage option makes the most sense for you.
+Learning the basics of home refinancing and how it contributes to your goals will help you to decide which mortgage option makes the most sense for you.